-In the midst of this (CORID-19) Pandemic, the Carver Festival Board of Directors, by unanimous vote,
+In response to the (CORID-19) Pandemic, the Carver Festival Board of Directors, by unanimous vote,

-has agreed to cancel the Carver Festival for 2020.
-We hope to resume in the future.
+has agreed to reschedule the Carver Festival for May 2022.

 Click below for the official announcement.